 Low viscosity or high?
 Liquid-based or oil?
 When it’s all about the ink and explanations are clear as mud, what’s a well-intentioned pen shopper to do?

 We have quick and easy answers!
 Whether you’re looking for a pen for yourself or as a giveaway for customers, wondering what the difference is between ballpoint and rollerball is a common conundrum.
-Considering we’re pen experts and you’re busy, we’re at the ready with everything you need to know.
+Considering we’re pen experts at National Pen Company and you’re busy, we’re at the ready with everything you need to know.
 So what the heck is the difference between a rollerball and ballpoint pen?

 Rollerball pens use water-based inks, and writing is sharper and more vibrant.
 Ballpoint pens use oil-based ink, and writing is lighter and more deliberate.
 There are benefits to each and reasons why a rollerball or ballpoint pen may be preferable in certain situations.

 Look how nice that rollerball ink looks compared to the ballpoint!
 So, why are there so many ballpoint pens out there?

 Ballpoint pen ink is preferred by so many because the ink:

 On the other hand, those who prefer a rollerball pen have their own strong leg to stand on.

 Rollerball ink has its own unique advantages:

 And there you have it!
 No need to understand the mechanics of a pen or delve into history and trivia surrounding writing instruments, folks.
 (But, you know, as an aside, and because we are in fact pen geeks and on the off chance you’re into that type of thing, here’s a way cool blog post about the inventor of the ballpoint pen.)